Porgramming-Hero-web-course/batch-4-assignment-1-rashidsarkar/blog-3.md

 }
 ```

-**Use Case**: Ideal for scenarios involving inheritance between classes, especially when combined with polymorphism.
+**Use Case**: The `instanceof` operator is best suited for scenarios with inheritance, especially when polymorphism is involved.

-## 3. `in` Keyword
+### 3. `in` Keyword

-When checking for property existence, use the `in` keyword instead of direct access like `animal.property`.
-The former won't raise any error even if the property doesn't exist, whereas the latter will throw a runtime exception.
+The `in` keyword checks for the existence of a property without directly accessing it, avoiding runtime errors when a property is absent.

 ```typescript
 interface Shape {